 Dr. Zein has served as the Editor of “The Year in Gastroenterology and Hepatology” associate editor of the American Journal of Gastroenterology, Special Section Editor of “Liver Transplantation” and an editorial board member of Hepatology and Gastroenterology & Hepatology.
 His education included: University of Tishreen, Syria (MD); Medical College of Ohio (residency 1988-1992); Mayo Clinic (fellowship 1992-1996); Mayo Clinic (Mayo Scholar 1996-1997); Harvard Business School (eMBA/PLD 2016-2017).

-Dr. Stella George is responsible for driving the care management strategy for the Americas.
+Dr. Stella George, MBBS is responsible for driving the care management strategy for the Americas.
 She is responsible for the delivery of all of its care management programs through her team’s global clinical operations.
 She has oversight on the clinical program design, which is focused on developing member centric innovative programs.
 She has been with Aetna for more than nine years.

 Prior to joining Aetna International, Dr. George was the head of the medical department for a leading third-party administrator in United Arab Emirates — with operations in eight countries in the Middle East and Asia.
 She has practiced medicine in India and is a trained leprologist.